Key Quote

 VICTORIAN CHRISTMAS

 Dickens is widely credited with shaping the modern idea of Christmas as a time of family, generosity, and social unity.
 Before *A Christmas Carol*, Christmas was a relatively minor holiday in England.
-The novella helped create the cultural tradition of Christmas as a season of charity and reflection — Dickens literally invented the Christmas we know.
+The novella helped create the cultural traditioncultural tradition — A practice or belief passed down through generations within a society of Christmas as a season of charity and reflection — Dickens literally invented the Christmas we know.

 INDIVIDUAL vs SYSTEMIC CHANGE

-Critics have debated whether Scrooge's personal transformation represents genuine social reform or merely individual philanthropy (charitable giving by the rich) that leaves unjust systems intact.
+Critics have debated whether Scrooge's personal transformation represents genuine social reform or merely individual philanthropyindividual philanthropy — charitable giving by the rich that leaves unjust systems intact.
 Dickens may be arguing that systemic change begins with individual moral awakening — or he may be offering a comfortable fantasy that avoids harder structural questions.

 Key Words